Nepiki/Guides/Home.md

 1. Log into your github account (or [create an account](https://github.com/join) if you don't have one).
 2. Go to [the wiki section of this repository](https://github.com/RetroAchievements/guides/wiki).
 3. Click on the New Page button (top right part of the page).
 4. Create/edit your guide formatting it with [markdown](https://commonmark.org/help/).
-Alternatively, you can use [this template](https://github.com/RetroAchievements/guides/wiki/Achievement-Guide-template) or an existing guide by clicking edit in the top-right corner and then copying the contents to your own page.
+Alternatively, you can browse an existing guide by clicking edit in the top-right corner and then copying the contents to your own page, or use any of the following as base:
+   * [Complete Guide Template](https://github.com/RetroAchievements/guides/wiki/Achievement-Guide-template-(Full)), used for writing complete guides covering every achievement of a game.
+   * [Simple Guide Template](https://github.com/RetroAchievements/guides/wiki/Achievement-Guide-Template-(Simple)), best used for if you only want to describe parts of a game, like only the missables or a specific chapter or region of a game.
+   * [Achievement Code Blocks](https://github.com/RetroAchievements/guides/wiki/Achievement-Code-Blocks), which can be copied to your own page for displaying the achievements you are talking about.
 5. Save the page.
 6. When the achievement guide is complete, please go to the directory of the game and add it to the table in alphabetical order.
+In the "Guide" column, use either "Full", "[m]", or anything else that describes your guide in one word.

 ## Take note!
 Any user or developer can add or improve guides here.